Best places to visit in Indonesia for a perfect trip

 How to move around Indonesia

 If you’re visiting Java, it is much easier to ride the public buses here than in Bali.
-The best way to go around Bali is to rent your own motorbike.
+The best way to go around Bali is to rent your own motorbike, with which you can also plan one day in Sanur.
 You can also ride a taxi or an Uber.
 There are private and public ferries that go from island to island, the private ones being faster but more expensive.

 Best time to visit Indonesia